 Lavender may be found in oil form in aromatherapy, in lotions, soaps, or candles.
 For cooking and baking, lavender can be used in fresh or dried forms to enhance flavor and color.
-Try lavender in baked goods or in this recipe for lavender roasted almonds.
+Try lavender in baked goods, or use to enhance the flavors of snacks such as in lavender roasted almonds.
 Keep an eye out for our Savor Cooks article featuring lavender, coming soon!

 [i] Lavender.
 Retrieved from https://www.mskcc.org/cancer-care/integrative-medicine/herbs/lavender